 Double Basin Sink: These are divided into two with each section having a drainage outlet.
 You can have a single, central faucet fixture or one for each as well.
 These kinds of sinks are very useful for multi-tasking when you want to wash or soak utensil on one side and use the other for rinsing and/or draining or to use one side for cooking prep work.
 Double basin units can be adjacent to each other or even at an angle to utilise a corner of the kitchen.
 They also come in various size configurations – two identical sized basins, one smaller than the other, one deeper than the other, etc. Keep in mind that at least one sink needs to be large enough to accommodate big pots and pans.
 These take up more space on the counter as well as under the counter storage, so these are better suited to larger kitchens.

 Drip Tray Sinks: Both single or double basin kitchen sinks can also come with a drip tray or a drainage area attached to the sink unit.
 This area works well for drying dishes, draining vegetables and fruits, defrosting meats, and other cooking prep.
 While being an extremely practical feature, this design takes up more space on the countertop.

 After choosing the size and basin type, the next step is to understand the different kinds of installations available.

-Integrated sinks: Here, instead of a separate sink that is installed in a cavity, it is made from the same material as the counter, so it blends in seamlessly.
-This minimal, clean kitchen sink design works well in contemporary kitchens.
+Integrated Sinks: Here, instead of a separate sink that is installed in a cavity, it is made from the same material as the counter, so it blends in seamlessly.
+In contemporary kitchens, a modern kitchen design with a minimal and clean sink design works well.
 The drawback of this style is that any damage requires major repairs rather than just replacing the sink.